Skip to main content

 When doing sales, I would work my way through never-ending lists of names, with little understanding of what the word marketing meant.
 Had I done so, I might well have queried the quality of the leads I was given.
 My ignorance saved me from indulging in the proverbial inter-departmental blame game between sales and marketing, which has gone on since both were incepted.

-This conception of marketing as one of a support system rather than a key driver often comes from the business owner.
+This conception of marketing as a support system rather than a key driver often comes from the business owner.
 Marketers are allowed to provide sales materials for activations, visuals, and support emails.
 They are not seen as part of the function of moving already warm leads further down the pipeline or improving customer retention.

 Sales and Marketing – how to join them

 Smarketing, a process of integrating sales and marketing, was first aired in a report by the Aberdeen group back in 2010.
 They found that when this is done successfully, revenue grows up to 20%.
-We also know that lack of cohesion not only affects revenue but the morale of the entire company.
+We also know that a lack of cohesion not only affects revenue but also the morale of the entire company.

 Various things can contribute to a better integration of sales and marketing.
 Time spent by members of each department within the other is a good place to start.